choizz156/TIL/독서/97 Things Every Programmer Should Know.md

       - Each unit of code, from a block to a library, should have a narrow interface. in other words. encapsulation is all - and only - about narrow interfaces.
       - In order to preserve class invariants, usage of setters should be discouraged.

+## A Comment On Comments
+- Part of the point of the assignment was to teach me that my code should explain itself to the next programer coming behind me.
+- Inside your code should be explanations about what the code si supposed to be doing.
+- Make sure that your comments clarify your code but do not obscure it.